josefs/LRDerive/Notes.md

 In the beginning Knuth described the LR parsing algorithm using point productions to track the progress of parsing through the context free grammar.
-I believe that this process can be described more neatly using derivatives much like Brozovski (check spelling) did with regular expressions.
+I believe that this process can be described more neatly using derivatives much like Brzozowski did with regular expressions.

 In order to show this it would be nice to have a representation of